geohotstan/tinycorp-meetings/2024-12-02/README.md

 Oh, now I need a DevOps guy.
 Oh, now I'm going to use this, right?
 You're just getting sucked into funnels everywhere to build out these incredibly complex systems.
-But if we can make the system simple and shitification will not happen in the AI space.
+But if we can make the system simple and enshitification will not happen in the AI space.
 And yeah, I think that like, I just posted on Twitter about it.
 Someone suggested we do transcription, we do Whisper.
 I think Whisper is a great application of putting it in the browser, right?